 Biodiversity Conservation and Sustainable Rural Development Collaboration

-The University of Florida’s Tropical Conservation and Development (TCD) Program and the Universidad Veracruzana’s Center for Tropical Research (CITRO) are collaborating to train a new generation of Mexican leaders in conservation and sustainable development.
+The University of Florida’s Tropical Conservation and Development (TCD) Program and the Universidad Veracruzana’s Center for Tropical Research (CITRO) collaborated to train a new generation of Mexican leaders in conservation and sustainable development.

-The program is expanding a network of diverse stakeholders invested in conservation of Mexico’s managed landscapes.
-They're training students in the expansion process and bringing multiple perspectives and talents to bear on biodiversity conservation and sustainable rural development.
+The program expanded a network of diverse stakeholders invested in conservation of Mexico’s managed landscapes; training students in the expansion process and bringing multiple perspectives and talents to bear on biodiversity conservation and sustainable rural development.

-Two important components of the partnership are expanded experiential learning opportunities and long-term exchanges of faculty members, which provide in-depth training and exposure to the local context.
-Leveraged funding from the United States Fulbright Scholar Program has allowed two University of Florida faculty members to spend the academic year at Universidad Veracruzana to team-teach courses alongside their Universidad Veracruzana counterparts.
+Two important components of the partnership were expanded experiential learning opportunities and long-term exchanges of faculty members, which provided in-depth training and exposure to the local context.
+Leveraged funding from the United States Fulbright Scholar Program allowed two University of Florida faculty members to spend the academic year at Universidad Veracruzana to team-teach courses alongside their Universidad Veracruzana counterparts.

 At a Glance

 Latin America & the Caribbean

 Dec 2009–Jun 2012